 where $\whmfGk(\vp,\vq;\varepsilon,\omega)$ is the solution of the Keldysh transport equations for the the Keldysh component of the nonequilibrium propogator.
 Note that $N_f$ is the total normal-state density of states at the Fermi energy, $e\vv_{\vp}$ is current carried by normal-state quasiparticles with Fermi velocity, $\vv_{\vp}$, for the point $\vp$ on the Fermi surface, and $e$ is the electron charge.
 Pairing correlations and particle-hole coherence of the Bogoliubov excitations of the superconducting state are encoded in the Nambu structure of $\whmfGk$, the pairing self energy, $\whDelta$, and the Nambu matrix structure of the transport equations.

 Here we consider the response of a conventional isotropic superconductor in the long-wavelength limit ($q\to0$) with disorder in the form of a random distribution of non-magnetic impurities.
 In the normal state the random potential leads to diffusive transport described by a mean transport scattering time, $\tau$, or mean free path, $\ell = v_f\tau$, where $v_f$ is the Fermi velocity for an isotropic metal.
-Electron-phonon retardation effects are relatively small for Nb, with corrections to the gap of order a few percent.~\cite{zar22} Thus for the purposes of calculating the current response we evaluate the equilibrium pairing self energy in the weak-coupling limit, $T_c\ll\omega_{\mbox{ D}}$.
+For Nb the dimensionless phonon-mediated electron-electron interaction, $\lambda=1.057$, is spread over the phonon bandwidth of $\omega_{\mbox{ D}}=27.3$ meV, and leads to $T_c=0.802$ meV, i.e. $T_c/\omega_{\mbox{ D}}\simeq 0.029$, with corrections to the gap of order a few percent~\cite{zar22}.
+Thus for the purposes of calculating the current response we evaluate the equilibrium pairing self energy in the weak-coupling limit, $T_c\ll\omega_{\mbox{ D}}$.
 With these assumptions the current response function for a conventional superconductor given by Eq.~(68) of Ref.~[\onlinecite{rai94}] reduces to \onecolumngrid

 \twocolumngrid where $\sigma_{\mbox{ D}}\equiv(2/3)N_f e^2 v_f^2\tau$ is the Drude result for the d.c. conductivity of the normal metallic state, and $D^{\text{R,A}}(\varepsilon)$ are the retarded (R) and advanced (A) functions defined by $D^{\text{R,A}}(\varepsilon)\equiv\sqrt{\Delta^2-(\varepsilon\pm i\eta)^2}$, where $\eta\rightarrow 0^+$ and the upper and lower signs correspond to the retarded (R) and advanced (A) functions, respectively, that determine the corresponding non-equilibrium propagators.
 Note that there is no ``Dynes parameter'' introduced into the theoretical formalism, and the impurity scattering rate drops out of the equilibrium propagators, and thus $D^{\text{R,A}}(\varepsilon)$, for isotropic superconductors with non-magnetic impurities (Anderson's theorem).
-As a result the impurity scattering rate $1/\tau$ appears only explicitly as shown in the kernel of the conductivity in Eq.~\eqref{eq-sigma}.~\cite{rai94} The three lines of this equation correspond, respectively, to the retarded, advanced and anomalous contributions to the nonequilibrium Keldysh kernel for the conductivity.
-It is straight-forward to show that the normal-state limit ($\Delta\rightarrow 0$) of Eq.~\eqref{eq-sigma} reduces to the frequency-dendent Drude conductivity,
+As a result the impurity scattering rate $1/\tau$ appears only explicitly as shown in the kernel of the conductivity in Eq.~\eqref{eq-sigma}~\cite{rai94}.
+The three lines of this equation correspond, respectively, to the retarded, advanced and anomalous contributions to the nonequilibrium Keldysh kernel for the conductivity.
+It is straight-forward to show that the normal-state limit ($\Delta\rightarrow 0$) of Eq.~\eqref{eq-sigma} reduces to the frequency-dependent Drude conductivity,